Pdftools OCR Service

 - Worker node: Performs the OCR processing.
 This node handles OCR processing and remains the most resource-intensive component.

 This separation allows for flexible deployment and scaling, where a single manager can coordinate multiple workers.
-For more information, review Scale the Pdftools OCR Service.
+For more information, review Scale Pdftools OCR Service.

 System requirements